PPE 3: All low-carbon energy production sectors will be involved

 Targets for installed capacity in renewable electrical energy

-Photovoltaics is the sector upon which the strongest ambitions rely.
-The PPE 3 could foresee a deployment rate of at least 5.5 GW per year, aiming for 7.5 GW per year.
-This marks a stark acceleration since in 2022, the installed capacity for the year amounted to 2.4 GW.
-The government aims for this development to be balanced between ground-based farms, large rooftops, and residential areas.
-Agrivoltaics (photovoltaic installation on an actively farmed plot) is also being considered, with the construction of an appropriate regulatory framework Incentives for self-consumption, both for businesses and residential sectors, will be strengthened.
+Photovoltaics is the sector with the highest ambitions.
+The PPE 3 could see a deployment rate of at least 5.5 GW per year, with a target of 7.5 GW per year.
+This represents a sharp acceleration, given that in 2022, installed capacity for the year stood at 2.4 GW.
+The government hopes that this development will be balanced between ground-mounted farms, large-scale rooftops and residential applications.
+Agrivoltaics (photovoltaic installations on working agricultural plots) is also envisaged, with the development of an appropriate regulatory framework.
+Incentives for self-consumption, both for businesses and the residential sector, will be stepped up.

-For onshore wind, the objective is to maintain the deployment rate at around 1.5 GW per year.
+For onshore wind power, the aim is to maintain the current rate of deployment, at around 1.5 GW per year.
 However, a better territorial distribution is expected.
-On the other hand, PPE 3 is expected to propose a sharp acceleration in offshore wind development.
-Given the lead times for offshore farm commissioning, the effort will be most visible during the 2030-2035 period.
-Approximately 10 GW additional capacity should be allocated by 2025 through tenders to meet the objective.
-One of the main challenges outlined in the PPE 3 project is planning.
-The government aims to implement comprehensive planning for the various maritime fronts.
+On the other hand, the EPP 3 is set to accelerate the development of offshore wind power.
+Given the lead times for commissioning offshore wind farms, it is over the period 2030-2035 that the effort will be most visible.
+An additional 10 GW should be allocated between now and 2025 via calls for tender to meet the target.
+One of the key issues set out in the draft PPE 3 is planning.
+The government wants to implement comprehensive planning for the different maritime façades.

-Finally, hydroelectric installed capacity is expected to slightly increase, especially in existing installations, as the potential for new infrastructure is limited.
-One measure under consideration is to promote the renovation of small hydroelectric plants.
+Lastly, installed hydroelectric capacity is set to increase slightly, mainly on existing facilities, as the potential for new infrastructure is limited.
+One of the measures under consideration is to encourage the renovation of small hydroelectric plants.

 …supporting the country’s industrialization

-For the government, the development of decarbonized energy production presents an opportunity to increase the country’s industrial capabilities by locating or relocating the production of equipment necessary for the energy transition.
-Among the identified sectors are solar (especially the manufacturing of photovoltaic panels), wind (manufacturing various components of wind turbines), heat pumps, and electricity networks.
+For the government, the development of decarbonized energy production is an opportunity toincrease the country’s industrial capacity by localizing or relocating the production of equipment required for the energy transition.
+Among the sectors identified are solar power (photovoltaic panel manufacture in particular), wind power (manufacture of various wind turbine components), heat pumps and electricity networks.

 The offshore wind pact

-March 2022, the French government and the offshore wind energy industry signed a pact with mutual commitments.
-In particular, the French government has announced a target of 18 GW by 2035, which is included in the draft PPE 3.
+In March 2022, the French government and the offshore wind industry signed a pact with mutual commitments.
+In particular, the French government announced a target of 18 GW by 2035, included in the draft PPE 3.
 For its part, the industry has pledged to invest more than 40 billion euros over 15 years, and to achieve a local content of 50% calculated on the share of costs for each project.

 The modus operandi should take the form of an industry pact, along the lines of that for offshore wind power, drawing in particular on the possibilities offered by the Net-Zero Industry Act.
 This European regulation, adopted in 2023, aims to facilitate and promote the development of a European energy transition industry, in particular via calls for tender to benefit from financial support mechanisms.
 The France 2030 plan will also be used to support innovation and structure industrial sectors.

-The issue of securing supplies of critical metals (lithium, cobalt, rare earths, copper, etc.) to enable the manufacturing of equipment for the energy transition will be addressed by PPE 3.
-The stated objective is to control their value chain, from extraction to recycling.
-Several levers will be (or will continue to be) utilized in these areas, including the Critical Metals of France 2030 projects and the green industries tax credit.
+The question of supplies of critical metals (lithium, cobalt, rare earths, copper, etc.) to enable the manufacture of energy transition equipment will be addressed by PPE 3.
+The stated aim is to control the value chain, from extraction to recycling.
+Several levers will be (or will continue to be) used in these areas, notably the France 2030 Critical Metals call for projects and the green industries tax credit.
 To assess the mineral wealth of our subsoil, an exploration campaign will be launched in 2024.

 Finally, training has not been forgotten.
 The State, the Regions and the sectors will have to work together to define needs and set up a framework for skills development.